-Alcohol’s combined effect on mood and cognition make it an extremely dangerous drug.
+Alcohol’s combined effects on mood and cognition make it an extremely dangerous drug.
 While intoxicated, your extreme mood may lead you to miss important information on the road or perceive things incorrectly.
 What information you do have is likely to lead to bad decisions, as your brain’s thinking and acting processes are disrupted.

 Alcohol consumption among minors

 Alcohol consumption can have a detrimental effect on any person’s mental and physical well-being, though it is particularly damaging for minors.
-Laws against underage drinking are not in place to stop you having fun, they are there to protect you.
-While a person’s body is still developing (women generally reach full maturity in their late teens, while for men its usually their early twenties) their internal organs will be more vulnerable to the negative effects of alcohol.
+Laws against underage drinking are not in place to stop you from having fun, they are there to protect you.
+While a person’s body is still developing (women generally reach full maturity in their late teens, while for men it's usually their early twenties) their internal organs will be more vulnerable to the negative effects of alcohol.
 For this reason, minors often become intoxicated faster, more severely and take longer to recover.

 Emotional and psychological maturity also play a big part in how a person reacts to alcohol.
 Teenagers and young people often do not have the necessary life experience to control their emotions and will be more susceptible to making bad decisions when drinking.